AGhost-7/docker-dev/tutorial/readme.md

 ```
 #### adding tern completion engine
 To turn on Tern we need a `.tern-config` file.
 It will contain
-a JSON object.
-On you host machine:
+a JSON object, on your host machine:
 ```bash
 touch .tern-config
 ```
-and edit the file with your editor of choice
+Edit the file with your editor of choice
 ```json
 {
     "plugins": {